 6 – FastPass Options

 We also recommend that you make your FastPass reservation as soon as your window opens at 7:00 am EST. Make your Toy Story Land FP reservations first before any other parks.
 Also, look for FP availability at the end of your vacation first and make those reservations first.
 For example, if you arrive on a Sunday and are staying the full week, make your reservations on your last day (Saturday) first and make your way backward, making reservations until you get to your arrival day.

 7 – Overall Thoughts and Recommendations

 This rollercoaster is simply a whole lot of fun.
 During construction, this coaster was often compared to Seven Dwarfs Mine Train in Magic Kingdom.
 Most assumed it would be on that level of intensity.
 To the delight of many guests, it is more slightly more intense that Mine Train mostly due to its slightly faster speed and the fact that you do get quite high in the air—at least compared to Mine Train.
 We do find it less intense than Big Thunder Mountain because it does not whip you around as much.
 It’s a very smooth ride.
 Children need to be at least 38 inches to ride this attraction.
 If they have enjoyed Mine Train, they will likely love this coaster!
 Also, be sure to visit Toy Story Land at night!
-The land is a completely different experience at night and riding Slinky Dog Dash at night is even more fun than during the day!
+The land is an entirely different experience at night, and riding Slinky Dog Dash at night is even more fun than during the day!

 8 – Slinky Dog Dash: At a Glance

 - Type of attraction: Family-friendly roller coaster, first at Disney Parks with a second mid-ride launch

 - Track type: Steel

 - Number of passengers per train: 18